udacity/frontend-nanodegree-arcade-game/README.md

 - Watch out for the bug enemies!
 If you hit one of these, you'll lose a life and both Cat Girl and the kitty will reset
   - You can also lose a life by stepping in the water
 - If you put the kitty on a block of the incorrect color, Cat Girl and the kitty will reset
+- Refresh the page to reset the game (including when you win or lose)